 RESNET Standard 380 allows for single point testing to demonstrate compliance with the air leakage requirements verses multipoint testing now required by E 779.
 The results of the two tests, as described in the reason statement, are comparable so that a house constructed to meet the E 779 standard will cost no different than a house constructed to meet Standard 380.
-The code change may lead to a reduction in the costs to conduct the tests as the envelope testing industry may charge more for a multi-point procedures essential to the evaluation of the energy performance of residential buildings energy.
+The code change may lead to a reduction in the costs to conduct the tests as the envelope testing industry may charge more for a multi-point test than a single-point test given the time needed for the multi-point test.